bigwoke/tsbot/README.md

 - welcome - Manually invokes the welcome message function
 - whois - Returns basic information about any client based on unique ID

-Along with some useful maintenence-based 'root' commands:
+Along with some useful, typically maintenence-based 'root' commands:

 - disable - Disables the given command if it's enabled and non-root
 - enable - Enables the given command if it's disabled